 Reduced shedding may be only one of the benefits your dog will see from using a quality dog food for shedding.

 Shedding is the natural process of old hairs being replaced by new hairs.
 All dogs shed at least a little.
-Some dog breeds shed a lot, especially when the seasons change.
-Shedding is normal, but sometimes it can be excessive.
+Some dog breeds shed their coats a lot, especially when the seasons change.
+Shedding and hair loss is normal, but sometimes it can be excessive.

-There are a lot of things that can cause excessive shedding.
+There are a lot of things that can cause excessive shedding in a dog’s coat.
 If you can control some of these things, you may be able to reduce excessive shedding in your dog.

 Your dog’s skin and coat need nutrients to be strong and healthy.
 If your dog isn’t getting enough nutrients from their diet, they can have dry skin and brittle hair.
-These factors can contribute to increased shedding.
+These factors can contribute to increased hair loss.

 All commercial dog foods are required to meet basic nutritional standards.
 These basic standards will keep your dog alive.
 However, they may not be enough to help your dog thrive.